-

 When calculating the transpose of a matrix, we flip its values over its main diagonal.

-NumPy has many other important features, and therefore, we will use it in most of the lessons in this course.
+NumPy has many other important features, and therefore, we will use it in most of the chapters in this book.

 We will be using IPython and the following matrix to solve this exercise.
 We will start by understanding the NumPy syntax: